jehammer/Hackathons/README.md

 # Hackathons

+## Warning: This code is depreciated, unstable, and with incomplete sections.
 A storage place for all the code done at Hackathons, either alone or with friends.

 Credit where it is due (aside from myself):